Loading

 Tadawul and the Capital Market Authority (CMA)

-The Company paid SR 1.4 million to Tadawul/CMA during 2022, which included SR 400 thousand for service fees, SR 1 million for annual listing fees, and SR 17.2 thousand for other fees.
+The Company paid SR 1.5 million to Tadawul/CMA during 2023, which included SR 400 thousand for service fees, SR 1 million for annual listing fees, and SR 128.4 thousand for other fees.
+The SR 434 million payable amount for 2023 was related to basic registration.

 The Company’s By-Laws state the following with respect to the calculation and distribution of profits: